NCI Dictionary of Cancer Terms

-The NCI Dictionary of Cancer Terms features 7,791 terms related
+The NCI Dictionary of Cancer Terms features 8,084 terms related to cancer and medicine.

 A growth on the surface of the cervix with moderately or severely abnormal cells.
 High-grade squamous intraepithelial lesions are usually caused by certain types of human papillomavirus (HPV) and are found when a Pap test is done.
 If not treated, these abnormal cells may become cancer and spread to nearby normal tissue.
 A high-grade squamous intraepithelial lesion is sometimes called moderate or severe dysplasia.
 Also called HSIL.